American Printing House for the Blind

 1839 Frankfort Avenue, Louisville, KY 40206

-- All students: Be able to state that a topology is a way of laying out a network
+- All students: Be able to explain that a variable is used to store a value for use later in a program

 Lesson Plan Structure